-Replacing a Lost Registration in GeorgiaCompare Car Insurance Quotes in 3 Steps
+Replacing a Lost Registration in GeorgiaPage Overview

-The fee for replacement is $1.
+The fee for a replacement vehicle registration card is $1.

-The fee for a replacement tag or decal is $8, but that fee is waived if you never received the original through the mail.
+The fee for a replacement tag or decal is $8, but that fee is waived if you never received the original in the mail.
 If this is the case, you'll need to complete the portion of the replacement application certifying that you never received the tag in the mail.
 Your signature will need to be notarized on this section of the form.Other Topics in This Section

 - Register Car